 Every year as winter sets in, people go through a yearly ritual called the Holidays.
 For some, Christmas is a celebration of the birth of Jesus, a religious event.
 For others, it’s a secular season of gift giving and receiving.
-For most, it’s a consumer regimented event.
-Weeks prior December 25th, the mainstream media revives images of a mythical Santa Claus to set in motion a festive mood that will entice consumer spending.
-In most minds Santa Claus is an American icon, the result of newspapers’ fictional alteration of Saint Nicholas and the contribution of advertising that framed the image of the Santa as we know it today.
-Yet only since 1773 has he been known as Santa Claus and perceived as a secular icon rather than a Saint.
-This beckons the question: How did this transformation occur?
-Is it truly a secular transition or a market driven substitution of a sacred figure?
+For most, it’s a consumer driven event.
+Weeks prior December 25th mainstream media revives images of a mythical Santa Claus to set in motion a festive mood that will entice consumer spending.
+In most minds Santa Claus is an American icon rather than a fictional alteration of Saint Nicholas.
+A character conjured up by newspaper articles and advertising.
+As a result he has been known as a secular icon rather than a Saint.
+This beckons the question: How did this transformation of a Saint into a marketing ploy occur?

-Saint Nicholas was a bishop of Myra, a city now part of Turkey, during the 4th century AD.
-He was known for kindness and generosity to children.
+Saint Nicholas was the bishop of Myra during the 4th century AD.
+He was known for his kindness and generosity to children.
 One account of his life reveals that he gave gold coins as a marriage dowry to three girls in order to save them from prostitution.
 Legend also has it that he threw money from windows to poor children while remaining hidden.
 Regardless of his kindness, he was imprisoned during the most ruthless persecution of Christians by the Roman emperor Diocletian.
-He was released from prison during the rule of Emperor Constantine.
+He was later released from prison during the rule of Emperor Constantine.
 He is officially celebrated on December 6th, the day of his death.
 The Church documented several miracles that occurred during his life.
-He was canonized and became a patron Saint of children.
+And he was canonized and became a patron Saint of children.

-Soon after Saint Nicholas’ death his reputation grew in his country and abroad.
-He was buried in Myra and by the 6th century, the burial grounds became the site of a popular shrine.
-In 1087, a band of Italian sailors who heard stories about Saint Nicholas took it upon themselves to steal the Saint’s remains and bring them back to their home town of Bari.
+Soon after Saint Nicholas’ death his reputation grew home and abroad.
+He was buried in Myra and by the 6th century the burial grounds became the site of a popular shrine.
+In 1087, a band of Italian sailors who heard stories about Saint Nicholas stole the Saint’s remains and brought them back to their home town of Bari.
 Once his remains were in Italy, the Saint’s popularity spread all over the country.
 A basilica was built to shelter Saint Nicholas’ relics and in time the shrine became one of most popular pilgrimage centers in the country.

-A few years later, a French knight named Charles Aubert traveling through Bari took a piece of the relic and brought it back home.
-The relic became a sanctuary and the site of the basilica of Saint-Nicholas Le Port, near Nancy France.
-From Bari, the celebrated protector of children made its way to the east and north of France.
-Over the next 700 years his cult would spread to Belgium, the Netherlands, Germany and beyond – so much so that a great part of Europe celebrated a holiday of Saint Nicholas, patron of children.
+A few years later a French knight named Charles Aubert traveling through Bari took a piece of the relic and brought it back home.
+The relic became a sanctuary and the site of the basilica of Saint-Nicholas Le Port near Nancy, France.
+From Bari, the celebrated protector of children made its way north.
+Over the next 700 years his cult would spread to Belgium, the Netherlands, Germany and beyond – so much so that a great part of Europe celebrated Saint Nicholas.

-The Reformation put a hold on the saint’s devotion in Germany and throughout the Protestant world.
+The Reformation put a hold to the saint’s devotion in Germany and throughout the Protestant world.
 Martin Luther did not look kindly on the domineering power of Rome and its veneration of saints.
-Nonetheless, the devotion to the saint persisted in the Netherlands and in order to circumvent Luther’s admonition, the saint became known as Sinterklaas, a man dressed in a long red robe with a white beard who brings gifts and candy to children on December 6th.
+Nonetheless, the devotion to the saint persisted in the Netherlands.
+In order to circumvent Luther’s admonition, the saint became known as Sinterklaas, a man dressed in a long red robe with a white beard who brings gifts and candy to children on December 6th.

-Christian faithful of the New World ended with two holidays dedicated to children in the same month; the first on December 6th dedicated to Saint Nicholas, and the second on December 25th celebrating the birth of Christ.
-Americans, known for their propensity to simplify things, combined the two holidays into one.
-What was once the celebration of a Saint and of the birth of Christ became a festivity dedicated to children and gift-giving.
+Christian faithful of the New World ended with two holidays dedicated to children in the same month; the first on December 6th dedicated to Saint Nicholas, and the second on December 25th celebrating the birth of Jesus.
+Americans, known for their propensity to simplify things, combined the two holidays into one: The celebration of a Saint and of the birth of Christ became a festivity dedicated to children and gift-giving.

 In A History of New York, a book written by Washington Irving in 1809, Saint Nicholas was no longer depicted as “lanky bishop,” but portrayed as a portly bearded man who smokes a pipe with a peculiar habit of coming down chimneys.
-The book was meant to be a parody about the overindulgence of New York City inhabitants living in exuberant wealth.
-Nonetheless, the account of a chubby character who was able descend a chimney ironically became part of “Santa’s” accepted behavior.
+The book was meant to be a parody about the overindulgence of New York City inhabitants.
+Nonetheless, the account of a chubby character who was able descend a chimney ironically became part of Santa’s accepted behavior.

 During the course of the nineteenth century, Santa was depicted wearing costumes of varied colors.
 Prior to red, he was pictured in white, green and purple dress.
 In Nast’s first sketch, Santa was dressed in a patriotic star and stripes costume.
 In his later renditions the red suit was the preferred color, perhaps to keep with the tradition of Sinterklaas’ long red robe.
 However, Santa could hardly take care of business wearing a long robe, so the Americanized Father Christmas was dressed in a more sporty attire consisting of a short coat, bonnet, sizable belt and boots to face winter and sneak down chimneys.

-A side note: The bodily contrast between the meager Saint and the modern portly Santa reflects the perception that corpulence has been regarded throughout the ages as a sign of wealth and material abundance.
+A side note: The bodily contrast between the meager Saint and the portly Santa reflects that corpulence has been regarded throughout the ages as a sign of wealth and material abundance.
 In this regard, Santa reflected the US’ growing economic wealth, generosity and power.

 The most memorable contribution to Santa’s image was made during the roaring 1920s.
 In order to promote drinking cold drinks in winter, the management of a famous cola drink hired an established advertising agency to begin a nationwide campaign by placing ads in popular magazines.
-The image of Santa that is most recognizable today is attributed to illustrations created by Haddon Sundblom, who relied on Moore’s poem, A Visit from St. Nicholas, as an inspiration to draw his portraits.
-As it happens, red and white were the official colors of the famous soft drink company and, thereafter Santa has been portrayed as a jovial and plump father figure in red and white attire.
+The image of Santa that is most recognizable today is attributed to illustrations created by Haddon Sundblom who relied on Moore’s poem A Visit from St. Nicholas as an inspiration to draw his portraits.
+As it happens, red and white were the official colors of the famous soft drink company.
+Thereafter Santa has been portrayed as a jovial and plump father figure in red and white attire.

 World War II

-In 1939, the United States was still struggling to revive a stagnant economy that began with great depression.
-The following years, young men of legal age were sent abroad to fight the dual evils of dictatorship and fascism while older men and women stayed at home to engineer and single-handedly build the greatest industrial powerhouse in the world.
+In 1939, the United States was still struggling to revive a stagnant economy that began with the great depression.
+The following years, young men of legal age were sent abroad to fight the dual evils of dictatorship and fascism while older men and women stayed at home to engineer and build an industrial powerhouse.
 The US and its allies’ victory created an economic prosperity that would last several decades and a recovery that also lifted the Old World out of its economic doldrums.